 \subsection{Quantitative Comparisons}

 We first apply the proposed metrics to the real set to obtain a baseline.
-Each experiment is done 5 times and an average with maximum and minimum scores are presented in Tables \ref{table-res-M-C} and \ref{table-res-H} for the first and second metrics respectively.
+Each experiment is done 5 times and the average score together with the maximum and minimum scores are reported in Tables \ref{table-res-M-C} and \ref{table-res-H} for the first and second metrics, respectively.
 Note that the experiments with RC-GAN and AE-WGAN-GP are performed for 3 to 7 seconds trajectories while the results with AE-GAN are only for 3 to 5 seconds trajectories.

-Based on the results of Matching+Coverage metric in Table \ref{table-res-M-C}, RC-GAN yields the highest coverage and the lowest matching error among the generated sets.
-The matching metric for RC-GAN is even lower than the real set which is explained by a lower coverage: calculating the average for about 60\% of the best matched samples in the real set produces a lower score.
-On the other hand, as discussed in Fig. \ref{fig:recdemo} and Fig. \ref{fig:aeGAN}, AE-WGAN-GP trajectories are significantly smoother compared to the RC-GAN trajectories.
-Since the performance of AE-WGAN-GP is still close to the real sets in particular w.r.t.
-Matching metric, thus it might be preferred in practice.
+Based on the results of the \emph{Matching+Coverage} metric in Table \ref{table-res-M-C}, RC-GAN yields the highest coverage and the lowest matching error among the generated sets.
+The matching metric for RC-GAN is even lower than the real set which can be explained by a lower coverage: calculating the average for about 60\% of the best matched samples in the real set produces a lower score.
+On the other hand, as discussed in Fig. \ref{fig:recdemo} and Fig. \ref{fig:aeGAN}, the AE-WGAN-GP trajectories are significantly smoother compared to the RC-GAN trajectories.
+Since the performance of AE-WGAN-GP is still close to the real sets in particular w.r.t. the \emph{Matching} metric, thus it might be preferred in practice.